NeoGeographyToolkit/StereoPipeline/docs/tools/point2dem.rst

 model with the default DEM spacing, expect serious questions from reviewers.

-Using with LAS or CSV Clouds
+Using with LAS or CSV clouds
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The ``point2dem`` program can take as inputs point clouds in LAS and CSV